Building Innovation Hub Logo

 • Phase 4.
 An evaluation, monitoring, and verification report that includes a narrative describing the savings achieved and any corrective actions taken and an updated operations and maintenance program that reflects the energy efficiency measures implemented.

 Exemptions and delays.
 Also included is the process for building owners to apply for an exemption from or delay (up to three years) in meeting the required compliance criteria.
 This includes special references to affordable housing buildings, whose delay can be greater than three years.
 Any approved delay does not extend deadlines or negate the requirements associated with the next compliance cycle.
-Note: for BEPS Cycle 1 the COVID-adjusted timeline is counted as one-year, of a possible three-year delay.
+Note: with the passage of the BEPS Amendment Act of 2024, the COVID-adjusted timeline for BEPS Cycle 1 no longer counts as one-year of a possible three-year delay, and buildings seeking delay may take up to the full three years pending DOEE approval.

 A building owner may be assessed the maximum penalty, regardless of the building’s performance relative to its pathway target, in addition to any other applicable fines, if the building owner: